-Due to the above factors, it may take longer than we expect, or we may never be able, to fully integrate our systems as planned.
+Based on the foregoing factors, it may take longer than we expect, or we may never be able, to fully integrate our systems as planned.
 If our integration efforts are not successful, we may not be able to attract new clients and to expand our offerings to existing clients.